conker84/databricks-volt/README.md

 # Volt
-Volt is library that aims to simplify the life of Data Engineers.
+Volt is library that aims to simplify the life of Data Engineers within the Databricks environment.

 **Nota Bene**: The development is mainly driven by Databricks field engineering.
 However, the library is not an official product of Databricks.